-If you create a new ASP.NET 5 web project, you'll notice several items load into the template automatically:
+If you create a new ASP.NET 5 web project, you'll notice several items

 Aside from an updated file structure, you now have a folder called Dependencies that contains Bower and NPM.
 Generally speaking, think of Bower for client-side packages (such as jQuery and Angular) and NPM for developer tools (such as Grunt and Gulp).
 Both of the package managers are controlled by JSON files found in the solution.